selselmowko/arduino-ota-server/README.md

 1.  **Scroll:** Twist the potentiometer knob to slide 1-by-1 through the sensor profile cards displayed on the 1.3" OLED screen.
 2.  **Flash:** Press the pushbutton on Pin D2.
 The screen displays a **0% to 100% loading progress bar**, downloads the matching `.bin` file from GitHub over Wi-Fi, and reboots into that sensor app.
 3.  **Exit:** Twist the potentiometer dial out of that specific application's numeric zone.
 The code triggers a **Software Reset Exit (`SystemReset`)** to boot the Arduino instantly back into the main Master Selection Menu!

+---

+## ⚠️ Network Troubleshooting Guide

+If your Arduino gets stuck or fails to download a firmware file over the travel router network, check these common fixes:

+### 1. Stuck on "Connecting Wi-Fi..."
+*   **Issue:** The Arduino cannot find your travel router.
+*   **Fix:** Ensure your **GL-MT300N-V2-a01** travel router is powered on and within range.
+Double-check that your router's **2.4GHz** wireless band is active, as the Arduino Uno R4 does not support 5GHz networks.

+### 2. Download Progress Bar Sticks at 0% or Fails
+*   **Issue:** The Arduino connected to the router but cannot access the internet to download from GitHub.
+*   **Fix:** Ensure your travel router actually has an active internet connection (e.g., via an ethernet cable or bridged to your phone's hotspot).
+If the router has no internet link, the Arduino cannot fetch the cloud files.
+*   **Path Check:** Verify that the GitHub username and repository name inside your Master Menu code exactly match your live GitHub URL.
+A single typo will block the download.

+### 3. Screen Flickers or Jumps Between Menus
+*   **Issue:** Raw electrical noise or a loose wire on the potentiometer signal.
+*   **Fix:** Ensure the middle leg of your potentiometer is firmly seated in Analog Pin **A0**.
+If it still jumps, check your ground (GND) wire connection to ensure clean voltage readings.